-No matter the rights or wrongs, fair or unfair, Amazon’s KDP Select rules demand ebook exclusivity and this can cause real problems for self-publishers when they want to enrol an ebook after having a title open-published.
+No matter the rights or wrongs, fair or unfair, Amazon’s KDP Select rules demand that your ebook must be exclusive to Amazon.

 The problem came to a head for Smashwords when it had to end its association with Flipkart.

-But what about delisting an ebook on Smashwords or Draft2Digital?
+Delisting an ebook on Smashwords or Draft2Digital

 For me, this time arrived recently, because I wanted to see the other side of the coin so to speak.

-Well, I can happily report that my expectations were clearly very much outdated.
+Well, I can happily report that my expectations were very much outdated.
 The delisting process on Draft2Digital was a lot faster than I expected.

 Why does it have to be like this?